 AB 686 requires that jurisdictions identify sites throughout the community in a manner that is consistent with its duty to affirmatively further fair housing.
 The site identification includes not only an analysis of site capacity to accommodate the RHNA (provided in this section), but also considers whether the identified sites serve the purpose of replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity.
+This section analyzes the role of all sites, regardless of income level, in assisting to affirmatively further fair housing.
+However, special attention is paid to those sites identified to accommodate a portion of the City's lower-income RHNA to ensure that the City is thinking carefully about how the development of new affordable housing options can promote patterns of equality and inclusiveness.

-The City examined the opportunity area map prepared by HCD and TCAC (Figure 12).
+The City examined the opportunity area map prepared by HCD and TCAC (Figure 26).
 The opportunity area map identifies areas in every region of the state whose characteristics have been shown by research to support positive economic, educational, and health outcomes for low-income families-particularly long-term outcomes for children.

 Using the statewide opportunity area map and indicators of segregation, displacement risk, and access to opportunity as overlays to the City's sites inventory, the City was able to identify if the sites identified in the inventory to accommodate the lower-income Regional Housing Need Allocation (RHNA) affirmatively further fair housing and combat any existing identified patterns.
-The sites identified to meet the lower-income RHNA are distributed across the city and are located primarily in areas adjacent to transportation facilities and around activity centers.
+The sites identified to meet the lower-income RHNA are distributed across the city-City and are located primarily in areas adjacent to transportation facilities and around activity centers.
 The largest concentration of sites is located near Downtown San Jacinto, where focused investment is deeply needed to stimulate revitalization of the City's historic center.
 There are no areas of high or highest opportunity in the City; instead, there are areas of low opportunity and areas of high segregation and high poverty.
 The City is commitment to promoting the development of more affordable housing throughout the City, with a special emphasis on highlighting opportunities for more dense residential and mixed-use development at vacant sites in or near Downtown San Jacinto.
 All of the City's RHNA is expected to be accommodated at vacant sites, thereby reducing the potential to displace existing residents currently residing in affordable housing.